Read This First

 Prompt 3: Write an essay on the loss of credibility that one can expect when framing intrinsically gradient concepts in binary terms.

-The section turns on Introduction, The Nature of Gradient Concepts, and The Pitfalls of Binary Framing.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Nature of Gradient Concepts, The Pitfalls of Binary Framing, and Loss of Credibility in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Oversimplification of Complex Issues